 A Southern Favorite: Oyster Dressing

-Thanksgiving would not be the same had there been no Oyster Dressing; actually, Granny’s Oyster Dressing.
-She did not always make it with oysters, but on occasion she would surprise my family with this briny addition to the dish.
+Granny’s oyster dressing!
+My Thanksgiving memories would not be the same without it.
+She did not always make her dressing with oysters, true, but on occasion she would surprise my family with this briny addition to the dish.

-Seriously, I don’t think any dressing on earth compared to hers.
+Seriously, I don’t think any dressing on earth compared to my Granny’s.
 I love the fact that during her later years, she would come to my home for Thanksgiving and watch me cook the dressing.
 She would taste it as I prepared it and correct my seasonings and make little changes here and there.
 This was a tremendous help.
-Not just everyone could get away with that, but throughout her life she let me get away with many many things so I listened and I am certainly thankful that I did.
+Not just everyone could get away with that, but throughout her life she let me get away with many, many things.
+So about cooking, I always listened, and I am certainly thankful that I did.

-I continue to this day to hear her telling me how to add a piece of white bread to give it the right consistency or to add more chicken broth.
-Isn’t it amazing what one little change to a recipe makes.
+To this day, I can hear her telling me how to add a piece of white bread to the dressing give it the right consistency or to add more chicken broth.
+Isn’t it amazing what a difference one little change to a recipe makes?